shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

   }
 ```

-Once an order is created, it is associated with order, payment, and delivery.
-These are the transitions.
+Every order created is associted with order, payment, and delivery transitions.
 More details are mentioned below:

 ## Order transitions

+### Order

 Every order in Shopware has three state machines `order.state`, `order_delivery.state`, `order_transaction.state` that holds the status of order, delivery and payment status respectively.
 The `state_machine_transition` is a collection of all defined transitioned defined.